 1. Decide on a primary conflict

-Author Nicholas Sparks wrote beloved romantic novels such as The Notebook and Message in a Bottle.
+Author Nicholas Sparks (though not a genre romance author, more a love story writer) wrote beloved romantic novels such as The Notebook and Message in a Bottle.

-When asked where he finds inspiration for romance stories in an interview for CliffsNotes, Sparks says:
+When asked where he finds inspiration for romantic stories in an interview for CliffsNotes, Sparks says:

 From events in my life, from people I know, from articles that I read, or conversations I overhear.
 The question I always seek to answer first has to do with the primary conflict (what keeps the characters apart).
 I’ve learned to keep my mind open to ideas from any source.